Skip to main content

 However even within accepted notions of science there are obvious dangers with respect to over-specialisation with respect to each of these levels.

-For example, with too much focus on concrete data a scientific researcher can ilose the ability to recognise key general patterns with respect to such data; equally too much attention to abstract theory can gradually erode the ability to meaningfully apply such theory in a concrete situation; finally too much attention on the “big” insights can lessen the ability to rationally apply such insights in a scientific acceptable manner.
+For example, with too much focus on concrete data a scientific researcher can lose the ability to recognise key general patterns with respect to such data; equally too much attention to abstract theory can gradually erode the ability to meaningfully apply such theory in a concrete situation; finally too much attention on the “big” insights can lessen the ability to rationally apply such insights in a scientific acceptable manner.

 The huge danger - that is again largely unrecognised in conventional scientific terms - is that extreme specialisation with respect to (linear) rational modes of analytic enquiry creates an enormous shadow with respect to corresponding holistic unconscious modes.